Correcting noisy quantum gates with shortcuts to adiabaticity: Hamiltonian gates

-where $\mc T_{>}$ is the time ordering operator (which does not play a role here since $[H(t),H(t')]=0$).
+describes the CNOT operation (\ref{Uni_CNOT}) at time $\tau$, that is, $U_{\te{CNOT}}=\mc T_{>}\exp\left(-i\int_0^\tau dt\:H(t)\right)$, where $\mc T_{>}$ is the time ordering operator (which does not play a role here since $[H(t),H(t')]=0$).
 Moreover, $\varphi(t)$ is an arbitrary function satisfying the boundary conditions $\varphi(0)=2n\pi$ and $\varphi(\tau)=(2n+1)\pi$, with $n$ being an integer, $\sigma^{a=x,y,z}_j$ are the Pauli matrices for the qubit $j$, and $\mathbf 1$ is the $2\times2$ identity matrix.
 Notice the non-usual, $ZX$, form of the qubit-qubit interaction in Eq.~(\ref{Alan_CNOT}).
-Interestingly, this form of interaction naturally emerges in some Kitaev quantum spin liquid candidates in two dimensions \cite{PRL_gamma_Int_2014}.
+Such sort of $ZX$ interaction can be implemented using cross-resonance gates with superconducting qubits \cite{Rigetti_PRB_2010,Chow_PRL_2010,Sundaresan_PRX_2020,Dogan_PRA_2023}.
+Interestingly, this form of interaction also arises in certain two-dimensional Kitaev quantum spin liquid candidates\cite{PRL_gamma_Int_2014}.

-Although the Hamiltonian (\ref{Alan_CNOT}) describes the desired CNOT gate (\ref{Uni_CNOT}) in finite time $\tau$, it has trivial dynamics.
-For example, choosing a linear ramp for the external drive, i.e. $\varphi(t)=\pi t/\tau$, which satisfies the boundary conditions, we obtain a time-independent Hamiltonian.
-In fact, there are other systematic approaches to the problem of finding time-independent Hamiltonians for quantum gates utilizing machine learning methods~\cite{Innocenti_2020}.
-In the present work, we follow a different path and devise driven Hamiltonians that implement quantum gates to highlight the importance of external control for fast gate times.
-In the next section, we will provide an alternative to Eq.~(\ref{Alan_CNOT}), whose ground-state dynamics describes the operation $|10\rangle\leftrightarrow|11\rangle$.
+Although the Hamiltonian (\ref{Alan_CNOT}) describes the desired CNOT gate (\ref{Uni_CNOT}) in finite time $\tau$, it requires control in the qubit–qubit $ZX$ interaction, which adds both complexity and resource demands relative to simple local single-qubit controls.
+In addition to this, by choosing a linear ramp $\varphi(t)=\pi t/\tau$, we obtain a trivial time-independent Hamiltonian.
+In the present work, we follow a different path and devise driven Hamiltonians that implement quantum gates to highlight the importance of external local control for fast gate times.
+In the next section, we will provide an alternative to Eq.~(\ref{Alan_CNOT}), whose \textit{ground-state dynamics} describes the operation $|10\rangle\leftrightarrow|11\rangle$.